ainokyto/sei-group-project/README.md

 ### Division of work

 For the division of work, we had every awareness that the workload would be bigger than anything that we'd build before.
 So we decided the best way to about it would be that all of us should be Full Stack Engineers and take full ownership of their respective area of responsibility - some of the more substantial tasks were assigned to multiple team members so we could solve big challenges quicker.
 Working this way we hoped to prevent any hurdles related to pipelines, to secure that our product would be ready in the timeframe given, and everyone would get the optimal learning experience from building a MERN Stack app.
-I was involved in everything, but my personal contribution to the project included building the Map functionality and implementing interactive, searchable Maps with Mapbox's React-Map-GL package, creating the initial seeds file, and pair-coding the Chat functionality together with [Jakub](https://github.com/ykbhrn) where users are able to send direct messages to one another.
+I was involved in every aspect of the project, but my personal contribution to the project included building the Map functionality and implementing interactive, searchable Maps with Mapbox's React-Map-GL package, creating the initial seeds file, and pair-coding the Chat functionality together with [Jakub](https://github.com/ykbhrn) where users are able to send direct messages to one another.

 ### Featured piece of code